-Gum disease, injury, and tooth decay all can cause a loss of your natural teeth.
-We can bring back the smile on your face with dentures to restore your missing teeth.
+Gum disease, injury, and tooth decay can all cause a loss of your natural teeth.
+We will bring back the smile to your face with dentures to restore your missing teeth.

 Veneers are thin, custom-made shells made from tooth-colored materials, such as porcelain, designed to cover the front side of your teeth.
-Veneers are natural in appearance and are a great option for patients wanting to make adjustments to the look and feel of their smile.
+Veneers are natural in appearance and a great option for patients who want to make adjustments to the look and feel of their smile.

 A filling is often used to repair a tooth that is affected by wear, decay, cracks, or fractures.
 The decayed or affected portion of the tooth is removed and replaced with a filling, which can be made up of many different materials.

-Occlusal disease is caused by a malocclusion, an improperly aligned bite.
+Occlusal disease is caused by a malocclusion, that is, an improperly aligned bite.
 Patients with occlusal disease can experience symptoms of excessive tooth wear, sensitivity, muscle pain, and TMJ pain.

 Millions of Americans suffer from chronic facial and neck pain as well as recurring headaches.
 In some cases, this pain is due to Temporomandibular Disorder, or TMD.